rhel-labs/learn-katacoda/customize-crypto-policy/intro.md

 # Goal:
-After completing this scenario, users will be able to use, and customize Red Hat Enterprise Linux's system-wide cryptographic policy.
+After completing this scenario, you will be able to
+customize Red Hat Enterprise Linux's system-wide cryptographic policies.
 The scenario uses the Apache web server as the example application.

 # Concepts included in this scenario: